highRES-model/highRES-Europe-WF/docs/source/user_guide.rst

 GAMS
 ------------

-The general algebraic modeling system (GAMS) is the modelling system which highRES-Europe is written in.
-The main GAMS file of highRES-Europe is **highres.gms**.
+The general algebraic modeling system (GAMS) is the modelling system for optimisation which highRES is written in.
+The main GAMS file of highRES is **highres.gms**.
 Here, the essential variables and equations are declared and defined.

 * The **objective equation** details the total system cost of the model, which is to be minimised.
 This includes capital expenditures, fixed operation and maintenance and variable operation and maintenance for generation, storage and transmission infrastructure.
 * The **demand balance equation** ensures that the supply ≥ demand for every hour in every zone.